Police: Texas gunman was inside the school for over an hour

-UVALDE, Texas (AP) — The gunman who massacred 19 children and two teachers at a Texas elementary school was inside for more than an hour before he was killed in a shootout, law enforcement authorities said Thursday amid mounting public anger and scrutiny over their response to the rampage.
+“They say they rushed in,” said Javier Cazares, whose fourth-grade daughter, Jacklyn Cazares, was killed in the attack.
+He raced to the school as the massacre unfolded.
+“We didn’t see that.”

+On Thursday, authorities largely ignored questions about why officers had not been able to stop the shooter sooner, with Victor Escalon, regional director for the Texas Department of Public Safety, telling reporters he had “taken all those questions into consideration” and would offer updates later.

-A media briefing called by Texas public safety officials to clarify the timeline of the attack provided bits of previously unknown information.
-By the time it ended, though, it had added to the troubling questions surrounding the attack, including about the time it took police to reach the scene and confront the gunman, and the apparent failure to lock a school door he entered.
+The media briefing, called by Texas safety officials to clarify the timeline of the attack, provided bits of previously unknown information.
+But by the time it ended, it had added to the troubling questions surrounding the attack, including about the time it took police to reach the scene and confront the gunman, and the apparent failure to lock a school door he entered.

-After two days of providing often conflicting information, investigators said that a school district police officer was not in the school when 18-year-old gunman Salvador Ramos arrived around 11:30 a.m.
-Tuesday, and, contrary to their previous reports, the officer had not confronted Ramos outside the building.
+After two days of providing often conflicting information, investigators said that a school district police officer was not inside the school when Ramos arrived, and, contrary to their previous reports, the officer had not confronted Ramos outside the building.

-Instead, Ramos entered the building ”unobstructed” through an apparently unlocked door, said Victor Escalon, regional director for the Texas Department of Public Safety.
-Local police officers entered the building four minutes later but were driven back after exchanging fire with the gunman, he said.

-The crisis did not end until a group of Border Patrol agents went in nearly an hour later.
-Ramos, who had staked out a spot in the fourth grade classroom he targeted, was killed during the shootout, Escalon said.
+Instead, they sketched out a timeline notable for unexplained delays by law enforcement.

+After crashing his truck, Ramos fired on two people coming out of a nearby funeral home, Escalon said.
+He then entered the school ”unobstructed” through an apparently unlocked door at about 11:40 a.m.

 During the siege, frustrated onlookers urged police officers to charge into the school, according to witnesses.